monzo/egress-operator/README.md

 - `make install` - set up CRD in cluster
 - `make run` - run locally against a remote cluster (create an ExternalService object to see stuff happen)
-- `cd coredns-plugin && make docker` - produce a coredns image that contains the plugin
+- `cd coredns-plugin && make docker-build` - produce a coredns image that contains the plugin

 An example object: